Repaying your loan

 Where possible, you should consider making extra repayments towards your loan.
 Paying more than the minimum amount required reduces the amount of interest you pay and enables you to repay your loan early.
 Remember to check with your credit provider if there are any penalties for repaying your loan early.

 It might also be worth shopping around and looking for a cheaper loan.
-Switching to a loan with a lower interest rate, less fees, or greater flexibility can help reduce your debt over time.
+Switching to a loan with a lower interest rate, less fees or greater flexibility can help reduce your debt over time.
 Just make sure the cost of switching does not outweigh the benefits.

 Problems with debt

 If you are having trouble repaying your debts, you should not borrow more money.
-Instead, you should take an honest assessment of your financial position.
+Instead, you should make an honest assessment of your financial position.
 It is important to know how much money you have coming in as income and going out as expenses.
 This will help you determine how much you can afford to repay on your loans while still being able to cover the essentials such as rent, food, utilities, transport etc. If you intend to apply for hardship with your credit provider, knowing this information will make the process easier.

 If you are experiencing financial hardship, speak to your credit provider straight away.
 Your credit provider has hardship officers who will assess your case and offer assistance if your situation meets the requirements.